 mind its limitations when using it.

 The behaviour of hazardous substances should be tested on different scales, ranging from the laboratory to the field, in order to come close to the actual conditions that may be met at sea.
-Such experimentation is conducted in different laboratories across the globe, including at Cedre and Environment Canada.
+Such experimentation is conducted in different laboratories across the globe, including at Cedre and Environment and Climate Change Canada.